Ashkharbek Kalantar

-Ashkharbek Kalantar (Աշխարհբեկ Լոռիս-Մելիք Քալանթար; February 11, 1884, in Ardvi, Armenia – June 1942) was an Armenian archaeologist and historian who played an important role in the founding of archaeology in Armenia.
+Ashkharbek Kalantar (Աշխարհբեկ Լոռիս-Մելիք Քալանթար; February 11, 1884 – June 1942) was an Armenian archaeologist and historian who played an important role in the founding of archaeology in Armenia.

-Born into the Armenian noble families of Loris-Melikov and Arghutians (from maternal side), he graduated St. Petersburg University in 1911 under Nicholas Marr.
+Born into the Armenian noble families of Loris-Melikov and Arghutians, he graduated St. Petersburg University in 1911 under Nicholas Marr.
 He was appointed a Fellow of the Archaeological Institute, of Imperial Russian Archaeological Society and the keeper of the Asiatic Museum in St. Petersburg.
 He was one of the founders of Yerevan State University.
 Ashkharbek Kalantar authored more than 80 scholarly articles.

 Early life

-Ashkharbek Kalantar was born in Ardvi, Armenia on February 11, 1884.
+Ashkharbek Kalantar was born in Ardvi (in the modern-day Lori Province of Armenia) on February 11, 1884.
 He received his early education at the Nersisian School in Tiflis, graduating from there in 1903.
 He continued his studies at the St. Petersburg University with Nicholas Marr as his teacher.
 He terminated his studies in 1911 to become a member of the archaeological society of the University.

 Excavations at Ani

 As a student, Kalantar in 1907 participated the archaeological excavations of Nicholas Marr in the Armenian medieval capital Ani.
-In 1914 he was appointed the head of the XIIIth Ani Archaeological excavation campaign.
+In 1914 he was appointed the head of the 13th Ani Archaeological excavation campaign.
 In 1918 he organized the evacuation of about 6000 items from the Ani Museum, which are currently in History Museum of Armenia in Yerevan.
 He was the last archaeologist to describe monuments, mostly in Ani region, which did not survive after the 1920s.

 In 2013 an international expedition repeated Kalantar's expedition of August–September 1920 to document the current - often desperate - situation of ten or more monuments of Ani region (Alaman, Arjo-Arij, Bagaran, Khtskonk, Mren, etc.).